 Take a step back-Put it into perspective

 Dealing with students with attitude problems is indeed annoying but it’s not the end of the world.
-I may not have control of how my student is behaving at any given moment, but I do have control over how I respond and over how it affects me.
-When dealing with a challenging attitude I try my best to say calm and carry on with the lesson.
+I may not have control over how my student is behaving at any given moment, but I do have control over how I respond and how it affects me.
+When dealing with a challenging attitude I try my best to stay calm and carry on with the lesson.
 I want to give myself some time to decide how I will address the situation.

 Observe Don’t Absorb

 If a student is being rude, making comments, or displaying unsettling body language I imagine myself as an observer.
 I don’t absorb the negativity.
 As the teacher, my job is to teach my student how to play the piano.
 In order to do this, I need to be a problem solver.
 I need to find out why my student appears unhappy, unmotivated, or both.
 Going forward, I try to do my best to discover what is bothering my student.